I am excited to update that the first full draft of my naval historical fiction novel Sic Parvis Magna is in the hands of my editor!

 Maybe she has some sweets for me.
 Sweetbread is so wonderful with melting butter on it!
 And some milk.

-He licked his lips, got up, and ran towards the house.
+He licked his lips and ran towards the house.

 Marjorie, his grandmother, stood by the door with a basket covered in red-checkered cloth.